Numbers That Require Rethinking Retail WiFi Solutions

 Many retailers already have wireless systems in their stores that were installed to increase productivity.
 Inventory tracking, POS and VOIP reduced man hours and better managed inventory, but these systems are older and are not compatible with the requirements or expectations of smartphone users.

 For starters, there’s capacity and coverage.
 The demand on bandwidth that the smartphone users cause requires a wireless network that can scale and balance.
 Dead spaces or dropped signals are brand busters.
 Compatibility with the variety of mobile devices is also an issue that didn’t exist when the network was used with only proprietary devices.
 And then there’s security, a hot issue with consumers and a potentially disastrous PR event should customers be hacked while using the store’s network.

 Retailers need to take a hard look at their wireless network and determine two things.
 What is the impact of mobile influenced in-store sales, and how can the improvement of the wireless network and applications enhance those numbers.

-Deep Blue Communications, an industry leader and “Top Dog Partner” with cutting edge wireless hardware provider Ruckus Wireless, has extensive experience in design, installation, monitoring and support of wireless networks for a large number of national brands including CarMax and Wyndham Hotels and Resorts.
+Deep Blue Communications, an industry leader and “Top Dog Partner” with cutting edge wireless hardware provider Ruckus Wireless, has extensive experience in design, installation, monitoring and support of wireless networks for a large number of national brands including Wyndham Hotels and Resorts.
 Retailers who want a no obligation assessment of their existing network can contact Deep Blue Communications at 866-943-4333 or by simply visiting sending a request for information.